activecell/activecell.com/support/historical/revenue/customer-segments.md

 <!-- screenshot -->

-Here you can see a list of your segments with the list of their employees underneath.
+Here you can see a list of your segments with the list of their customers underneath.
 You can add, rename, and delete segments however you like until you get to a grouping that makes sense for your business.

 **Pro tip:** If you just want to put a plan in place for each current and future customer, you can always add a segment for each customer and plan that way.
 Or, of course, you could do a hybrid, creating segments for some customers and grouping others into larger segments.
 This model is infinitely flexible in that respect.